efeelize/eng/kaiyan/shopping/cities_to_visit.md

 > 2)Architecture is the design of buildings or bridges or other kinds of structures.

 > 3)an architect is a person who designs like buildings, or like you said, bridges or any big structure.

+# 10.arty /'ɑrti/ [adj.文艺]
+> He says he is not that arty,so he doesn't like...or well, I mean maybe he likes it but maybe he doesn't understand art.
+So he's not a creative person that kind of thing, he'd rather go somewhere else.Spencer always used to say arty-farty.
+Whenever Jenny would mention something kind of arty-farty, Spencer would say, I don't really care about that...

 # V.grammar
 # 1.If I were you...I would...